 To date, Cloudflare has offered access to raw HTTP logs for all requests passing through our edge network.
 Historically, HTTP logs have been accessed via a RESTful API endpoint documented here and presented in JSON format.
 This endpoint is commonly referred to as the “/requests” endpoint and returns a set of ~130 fields per request.

 The "/requests" endpoint exposes data aggregated by time of request and can be queried to deliver logs starting from a specific unix timestamp, a set of logs starting from a RayID (an internal unique log identifier), and a single log derived from a RayID.

-Cloudflare is planning to sunset access to the "/requests" endpoint at the end of Q1 2018 and require calls to be made to the new “/received” API endpoint, which was released in August 2017 and is documented here.
+Last year, we deprecated the Log Share “/requests” endpoint and scheduled it to be turned off in mid-March of this year.
+After an additional grace period, this endpoint will be turned off on May 31st.
+Users will be required to call the new “/received” endpoint, which was released in August 2017 and is documented here.
 The new endpoint returns data based on the time that Cloudflare’s data processing system received the logs.

 There are many benefits to using the new "/received" endpoint, including:

 - Reliability: the new endpoint is an order of magnitude more reliable than the previous one; customers should see a negligible rate of errors and timeouts